stephen-quiton/stephen-quiton.github.io/pages/FW4-Advanced-Setups.md

 ## Running Multi-firework Workflows

 Now let's see how we can incorporate both of these features into implementing more workflows.
 Open up to another empty directory and place your .yaml files (`my_launchpad`, `my_qadapter`, `my_fworker`, `my_qadapter`) and a copy of the `custodian.py` we wrote.
-Also place a qchem input that's a geometry optimization.
+Also place a qchem input that's a geometry optimization (feel free to use my [`qchem_opt.inp`](https://github.com/squiton/squiton.github.io/blob/master/tutorial_docs/4-Advanced_Setups/qchem_opt.inp)) .
 What we are going to do is utilize both Custodian and Pymatgen to create a workflow that proceeds from an initial geometry optimization to a frequency job.
 In order to do so, not only do we need the previous files I mentioned, but also 2 more: one to handle passing information from an output to an input, and another to add the workflow to the database (which we have written before in `add_wf.py` but this time it's different).

 #### next_job.py
 This script is not to be executed manually by the user from the command line, but from the SLURM run script of the second job.
 You'll see what I mean once we take a look at its contents: